Frequently asked Questions (FAQ)

-Through our Living Well Centres, based at our Hospice in Crawley and at The Westway in Caterham, we can give you help with symptoms and the opportunity to talk with other people who are in a similar situation.
-We also run a variety of sessions including art groups, meditation, and group exercise.
-Volunteers can often offer complementary therapies, such as hand massages and nail painting, or occasionally even haircuts.
+In more usual times, our Living Well Centres have been based at our Hospice in Crawley and at The Westway in Caterham.
+Offering help with symptoms and the opportunity to talk with other people who are in a similar situation, we run a variety of sessions including art groups, meditation, and group exercise.
+Volunteers have often offered complementary therapies, such as hand massages and nail painting, or occasionally even haircuts.

 How can you help me spiritually and emotionally?

 Our Patient and Family Support Team are dedicated to helping you, and those close to you, through this difficult time.
-For more information on the spiritual, emotional, and financial help they can provide, please go to our What care will I receive page.
+For more information on the spiritual, emotional, and financial help they can provide, please go to: What care will I receive.

 How can I support St Catherine’s?

 By supporting St Catherine’s you can help us be there for more people when life comes full circle.
-For information on how to donate or fundraise, please visit our Support us page.
+For information on how to donate or fundraise, please visit: Support us.